Phonicavi/phonicavi.github.io/README.md

 # phonicavi.github.io

-github blogs
+## GitHub Blogs

 Hi, this is QIU Feng and you can call me Phonic for short.
 Now I live in Shanghai, China.
 I'm a sophomore that majored in Electronic Engineering and Computer Science (EECS) at Shanghai Jiao Tong University.

-Research Experience:
+# Research Experience:

-2014
+## 2014
-Participation in Research Program(PRP) in wireless sensor network(WSN) and NS2 simulation broadcast authentication protocol in ad-hoc network and hierachical encryption for mobile devices php web server for sensor network
+* Participation in Research Program(PRP) in wireless sensor network(WSN) and NS2 simulation
+* Broadcast authentication protocol in ad-hoc network and hierachical encryption for mobile devices
+* PHP web server for sensor network

-2015
+## 2015

-optimization for multicast scheduling with caching and network coding
+* Optimization for multicast scheduling with caching and network coding

-Recent Works:
+# Recent Works:

-database
+* Database
-iOS development
+* iOS development

-Hobbies:
+# Hobbies:
-reading, playing basketball
+* Reading, playing basketball
-guitar player
+* Guitar player
-effects pedal geek and ambient-music lover
+* Effects pedal geek and ambient-music lover

-# Original 'README.md' from Jekyll templates
+//Original 'README.md' from Jekyll templates

 # HPSTR Jekyll Theme

 They say three times the charm, so here is another free responsive Jekyll theme for you.
 I've learned a ton since open sourcing [my first two themes](https://mademistakes.com/work/jekyll-themes/), and wanted to try a few new things this time around.
 If you've used my previous themes most of this should be familiar territory.